 [Regulation 68 amended in Gazette 18 Jun 1999 p.
 2639; 20 Apr 2012 p.
 1705; 29 Jun 2012 p.
 2954.]

-69. Calculating interest for instalments
+69. Instalments, calculating interest for (Act s.
+6.45(3))

 Interest under section 6.45(3) is to be calculated on a simple interest basis by applying the rate of interest imposed by the local government to the amount of each instalment for the period between the due date of the first instalment and the due date of each subsequent instalment.

 69A.
-Circumstances where concessions under section 6.47 may not be granted — s.
-6.48
+When concession under Act s.
+6.47 can not be granted

 A local government is not to exercise a power to grant a concession in relation to a rate or service charge under section 6.47 of the Act in circumstances where the concession is based on whether or not, or the extent to which, the land in respect of which the rate or service charge is imposed is occupied by a person who owns the land.